 Signed-off-byis the contributor’s signature identifying them by their real/legal name and their email address.

 Submodule in EDK II is allowed but submodule chain should be avoided as possible as we can.
-Currently EDK II contains two submodules
+Currently EDK II contains the following submodules

-The latter one is actually required by previous one.
+ArmSoftFloatLib is actually required by OpensslLib.
 It’s inevitable in openssl-1.1.1 (since stable201905) for floating point parameter conversion, but should be dropped once there’s no such need in future release of openssl.

 To get a full, buildable EDK II repository, use following steps of git command